 Young wants his work to push opposites together so as to show mundane items in a new way, often bordering on the absurd.
 He also creates props for cabaret and drag shows.
 “I often tell people that if they want a desk, go buy a desk, but if you want a desk that you could also wear as a hat, then give me a call!”

-You can find Young’s legendary gate on the 200 block of Page Street, at a blue house with a large bougainvillea and geranium bush.
+You can find Young’s legendary gate on the 200 block of Page Street, at a blue house with 2 second-story bay windows.
 Be sure to keep track of his newest pieces at @thegateguysf on Instagram, and tag him in your pictures if you go to see his work in person!

 You can find Young’s other work at Hayes Valley Art Works on Octavia Boulevard.